Eschatologue/CM_wiki/docs/class/monk/wuxia.md

 ---
-title: Wuxia Warrior
+title: Way of the Wuxia
 status: homebrew
 ---

-# Wuxia Warrior
+# Way of the Wuxia

 > *Masterfully Mix Weapons with Martial Arts*